-Once the ISW reaches the 600-person capacity approved by CMS, individuals interested in the waiver will be placed on an ISW Registry until an opening becomes available.
-When this occurs, a separate report will be developed.
+Once the ISW reached the 600-person capacity approved by CMS, individuals interested in the waiver were placed on an ISW Registry until an opening becomes available.
+The ISW Registry was implemented July 1, 2023, so a separate report will be developed for the ISW Registry once FY24 concludes.
+This report covers FY23 during which time only the Registry for the IDD waiver existed.